 NDRC at ArcLabs

-The NDRC team will work intensively with each company, over a short time-frame, helping them to understand what value their company can offer customers, working on their strategy for growth and getting them ready to meet the demands of both investors and the marketplace.
+Beginning at the end of August, the NDRC team will work intensively with each company, over a short time-frame, helping them to understand what value their company can offer customers, working on their strategy for growth and getting them ready to meet the demands of both investors and the marketplace.

 NDRC portfolio companies such as Boxever, Logentries, Nuritas, Silvercloud Health, Wia and Tandem have already gone on to successfully obtain millions of euros in follow-on investment.